Opiskull/Blog/content/post/new-docker-server.md

 mkdir -p /home/teamspeak && curl -L $(curl -s -L https://www.teamspeak.com/en/downloads | pup "[href*=\"teamspeak3-server_linux_amd64\"] attr{href}") | tar xj -C /home/teamspeak
 ```

-Now I also needed to add pup to the image. pup was only available from github with a zip file.
-So i added unzip when I created the image unzip pup to the `/bin` folder and make it executable with `cmod a+x /bin/pup`.
+Now I also needed to add pup to the image. pup was only available from GitHub with a zip file.
+So I added unzip when I created the image unzip pup to the `/bin` folder and make it executable with `cmod a+x /bin/pup`.

-So... now I was at a point where i thought i got it to work finally...
+So... now I was at a point where I got it to work finally...
 But somehow...
-I asked myself again why does no good image exist for Teamspeak.
-I searched the docker-hub again and found it.
-My holy grail!! a official docker image of teamspeak!!!
+I asked myself again why does no good image exist for TeamSpeak.
+I searched the Docker-hub again and found it.
+My holy grail!! a official Docker image of TeamSpeak!!!

-I removed all the files in my docker image... and removed all my work i had done until now...
+I removed all the files in my Docker image... and removed all my work I had done until now...
 Yeah... that wasn't such a good idea...
 I also removed my `Dockerfile`...
-So i cannot post it now...
+So I cannot post it now...

 I created a `docker-compose.yaml` file with the following content